 You Need to Fix Your Conversion

-Many business owners (and sometimes marketing consultants) focus solely on website traffic, and social media likes exclusively when the highest priority should be customer conversion and solid proof in ROI.
-A good marketing consultant will follow the “breadcrumbs” of any campaign they run on your behalf and ensure they have some sort of closed-loop system to clearly see which part of the marketing campaign attracted customer x to your website then made a purchase.
+Many business owners (and sometimes marketing consultants) focus solely on website traffic, and social media likes exclusively when the highest priority should be customer conversion and solid proof of ROI.
+A good marketing consultant will follow the “breadcrumbs” of any campaign they run on your behalf and ensure they have some sort of closed-loop system to clearly see which part of the marketing campaign attracted customer x to your website and then made a purchase.
 You, as a client, should always know the how and why of why you made a sale from any type of campaign that was run by your marketing consultant.

 It’s Tough to Stay Focused